2called-chaos/mcl/Readme.md

     * **!stopmc** (root)
     * **!version** (member)

 ## Buildin handlers
-MCL ships with a few buildin handlers which you may deactivate as described in the previous paragraph.
-They use a somewhat reasonable ACL setting
-(permission level) but you may alter these as well.
+MCL ships with a few buildin handlers which you may deactivate if you want.
+They use a somewhat reasonable ACL setting (permission level) but you may alter these as well.
 At the moment there are these buildin handlers:

   * **[Butcher](https://github.com/2called-chaos/mcl/blob/master/vendor/handlers/_buildin/butcher.rb)** Kill entities with convenience.